Jean "Binta" Breeze: Biography

 Among her later collections are The Arrival of Brighteye and Other Poems (2000), which includes a Brixton Market version of Chaucer's "The Wife of Bath's Tale", The Fifth Figure (2006), about five generations of black British women, and Third World Girl: Selected Poems (2011).

 Her theatrical appearances included leading roles, in 1987, in Edgar White's play The Moon Dance Night, and in Ntozake Shange's The Love Space Demands in 1992, for Talawa Theatre Company, directed by Yvonne Brewster, who also directed her in One Love by Kwame Dawes (Bristol Old Vic, 2001), as well as appearing in other productions such as The Prayer, directed by Michael Buffong at the Young Vic in 2000, and Geraldine Connor's Carnival Messiah at the West Yorkshire Playhouse in 2001.

 She had schizophrenia from her early 20s and wrote poetry about what she herself called "madness".
-In April 2006, on the BBC Radio programme The Interview, Breeze gave her perspective on mental illness and advocated increased attention to the needs of schizophrenics who may not be given as much leeway as someone with a "talent" like hers.
+In April 2006, on the BBC Radio programme The Interview, Breeze gave her perspective on mental illness and advocated increased attention to the needs of people with schizophrenia who may not be given as much leeway as someone with a "talent" like hers.

-She presented her work throughout the world, including tours performing in the Caribbean, North America, Europe, South East Asia, and Africa, and was once described as a "one-woman festival".
+She presented her work throughout the world, including tours performing in the Caribbean (notably at Jamaica's Calabash International Literary Festival), North America, Europe, South East Asia, and Africa, and was once described as a "one-woman festival".
 In her later years she lived between Leicester in England and Jamaica.
+On the publication of her collection The Verandah Poems, released in March 2016 to mark her 60th birthday, Breeze explained its origin to David Katz in an interview for Caribbean Beat magazine: "I got very ill in England....As a matter of fact, I had two strokes and was in a coma for five days.
+So I decided to come and spend a year in Jamaica, to just get better.
+And when I came home, I spent all of my time sitting on the verandah, and I thought, why not write some verandah poems?"

 Personal life

-Born Jean Lumsden, she married Brian Breese in 1974 (adapting his surname to Breeze) and the couple had a son, before separating in 1978.
+Born Jean Lumsden, she married Brian Breese in 1974 (adapting his surname to Breeze) and the couple had a son, before the marriage ended in 1978.
 Her son Gareth became a West Indies cricketer.
 She also had two daughters, Imega and Caribe.

-Explaining her nickname, Breeze said in a 2009 interview: In the seventies in Jamaica when we were all beginning to chant in Kingston, we all chose African names.
-I told my friends: "I want one that I can spell and pronounce!"
-One day a friend of mine, who is a famous comedian now, called Blakka, came to me and told me he found a name suited for me: Binta.
-When I asked him what it meant, he replied: "Close to the heart."
-Now when I came to England, I met some Irish people and they told me in Ireland bint means "young girl" or "prostitute".
-Then I went to South-Africa and one of the tribal people over there told me in their culture a binta was a kind of a bag to travel with.
-In West-Africa binta is a popular name derived from Arabic and meaning "daughter of", so these days I say I'm Jean, daughter of the breeze!
+She married Simon Feathestone in 1998.